Hdog0723/Computing-Project-2/README.md

 # Welcome to Pain
 ---
 In this Git there is
-- Jupiter NoteBook File
+- The Jupiter NoteBook File
 - The Project PDF

 Not included here the project will also include
 - 2 Docs (to be shared via One Drive)
     - Field Manual